karamat33/Phonebook/README.md

-# node-mongo-registration-login-api

-RESTful API in NodeJS using MongoDB database for a Phonebook where a user manages his/her contacts
+# RESTful API in NodeJS using MongoDB database for a Phonebook where a user manages his/her contacts

 API calls:

     1. Register user:

             - route: /users/register